awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami-bottlerocket.md

 Using Bottlerocket with your Amazon EKS cluster has the following advantages:
 + **Higher uptime with lower operational cost and lower management complexity** – Bottlerocket has a smaller resource footprint, shorter boot times, and is less vulnerable to security threats than other Linux distributions\.
 Bottlerocket's smaller footprint helps to reduce costs by using less storage, compute, and networking resources\.
 + **Improved security from automatic OS updates** – Updates to Bottlerocket are applied as a single unit which can be rolled back, if necessary\.
 This removes the risk of corrupted or failed updates that can leave the system in an unusable state\.
-With Bottlerocket, security updates can be automatically applied as soon as they’re available in a minimally disruptive manner and be rolled back if failures occur\.
+With Bottlerocket, security updates can be automatically applied as soon as they're available in a minimally disruptive manner and be rolled back if failures occur\.
 + **Premium support** – AWS provided builds of Bottlerocket on Amazon EC2 is covered under the same AWS Support plans that also cover AWS services such as Amazon EC2, Amazon EKS, and Amazon ECR\.

 ## Considerations<a name="bottlerocket-considerations"></a>

 Consider the following when using Bottlerocket for your AMI type:
-+ You can deploy Bottlerocket to Amazon EC2 instances with x86 or Arm processors, but you can’t deploy to instances with Inferentia chips\.
++ You can deploy Bottlerocket to Amazon EC2 instances with x86 or Arm processors, but you can't deploy to instances with Inferentia chips\.
-+ Currently, there’s no AWS CloudFormation template that you can use to deploy Bottlerocket nodes with\.
++ Currently, there's no AWS CloudFormation template that you can use to deploy Bottlerocket nodes with\.
 + Bottlerocket images don't include an SSH server or a shell\.
 You can employ out\-of\-band access methods to allow SSH\.
 These approaches enable the admin container and to pass some bootstrapping configuration steps with user data\.
 For more information, refer to the following sections in [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md) on GitHub:
   + [Exploration](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md#exploration)
   + [Admin container](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md#admin-container)